Umutayb/java-utilities/README.md

 ### License

 This project is licensed under the MIT License.
-Feel free to use the utility classes and functions in your own projects, modify them, or distribute them as needed.

 ### Acknowledgments